This contract and programme finished at the end of February 2018

-WREC has been awarded RDP funding via the European Agricultural Fund for Rural Development by the Neath Port Talbot Local Action Group (LAG) to deliver a rural youth work project.
+WREC was awarded RDP funding via the European Agricultural Fund for Rural Development by the Neath Port Talbot Local Action Group (LAG) to deliver a rural youth work project.

-We will engage 80 young people over 2 years (aged 14-18) through ten exhilarating overnight retreats involving outdoor pursuits and activities.
-Each retreat will take place over 2 days.
-We will use Black Mountain Activities near Brecon and provide a minibus collection service across the rural wards to remove barriers to participation.
+We engaged 80 young people over 2 years (aged 14-18) through ten exhilarating overnight retreats involving outdoor pursuits and activities.
+Each retreat took place over 2 days.
+We used Black Mountain Activities near Brecon and provided a minibus collection service across the rural wards to remove barriers to participation.

-In addition, detached youth work across the rural wards will be designed to support young people to stretch horizons, challenge their thinking and develop their skills.
-Activities will be young-person led from a wide variety of options including t-shirt tie die, photography, job search skills, enterprise, sports, art and craft, website building, cupcake decoration, fashion, DVD nights, citizenship and street dance to name a few.
+In addition, detached youth work across the rural wards was designed to support young people to stretch horizons, challenge their thinking and develop their skills.
+Activities were young-person led from a wide variety of options including t-shirt tie die, photography, job search skills, enterprise, sports, art and craft, website building, cupcake decoration, fashion, DVD nights, citizenship and street dance to name a few.

-Sessions will provide young people with informal learning by offering opportunities to gain qualifications for the City and Guilds Level 1 Introductory Award in Employability Skills.
-The provision will follow the Welsh Government’s National Youth Work Strategy for Wales 2014–2018.
+Sessions provided young people with informal learning by offering opportunities to gain qualifications for the City and Guilds Level 1 Introductory Award in Employability Skills.
+The provision followed the Welsh Government’s National Youth Work Strategy for Wales 2014–2018.